-Processes include obtaining the latest trends in laws and regulations on a regular basis, and systematically changing policies and procedures in accordance with the mechanisms for sharing information and trends.
+Processes include obtaining the latest trends in laws and regulations regularly, and systematically changing policies and procedures by the mechanisms for sharing information and trends.

 4) Risk Assessment and Risk Management

 Processes must be in place to identify working, health and safety, environment, and ethical risks and to manage identified risks.
 Effective certificates covering the respective risk items will be eligible for substituting the verification of risks relating to those items.